Overnight shelter for youth aged 16-24.

 We will use these procedures when we find tents or structures in public places where camping is not allowed, and on private properties.

 City Bylaw staff start by working with the Street Outreach team.
 They visit the site, assess health and safety and find out what the people there need.
 Then Bylaw gives a six-hour notice to leave.
-During this time, Street Outreach and Housing & Social Services offer support and suggest alternatives like shelters, Integrated Care Hub, medical care or storage for personal items.
+During this time, Street Outreach and Housing and Social Services offer support and suggest alternatives like shelters, Integrated Care Hub, medical care or storage for personal items.

 Street Outreach helps people find new places to stay.
 Bylaw enforces the trespass notice once alternative options are provided.
 Sometimes police help with enforcement if needed.